 - by provisioning (signalling) by the PLMN or SNPN of which the CH is part of, when the UE is registered in that PLMN or SNPN.

-NOTE: A network (PLMN or SNPN) when operating as a CH (see clause 5.30.2.9) does not provide PCF functionality i.e. the PCF of this network cannot provision (signal) URSP rules to the UE when the UE is accessing an SNPN using CH credentials from this network.
+NOTE: A network (PLMN or SNPN) when operating as a CH (see clause 5.30.2.9 of TS 23.501 [2]) does not provide PCF functionality i.e. the PCF of this network cannot provision (signal) URSP rules to the UE when the UE is accessing an SNPN using CH credentials from this network operating as a CH.

 In case a UE accesses an SNPN using credentials from a CH, the UE applies URSP rules as follows: